MicroEJ/AbstractionLayer-Linux/README.md

 root.dir=${project.parent.dir}/Linux-abstractionlayer
 ```

-- The VEE port configuration project imports the `module.properties` file.
+- The VEE Port configuration project imports the `module.properties` file.
 For example in `Linux-configuration/override.module.ant`:
 ```
         <property file="${override.module.dir}/../Linux-abstractionlayer/module.properties"/>
 ```

-- The VEE port configuration project imports the `configuration.xml` file.
+- The VEE Port configuration project imports the `configuration.xml` file.
 For example in `Linux-configuration/configuration.xml`:
 ```
         <!-- Import BSP Configuration script -->
         <import file="${project.parent.dir}/Linux-abstractionlayer/configuration.xml"/>
 ```

-# How to Customize the VEE port
+# How to Customize the VEE Port

 ## Build & Run Scripts

 In the directory ``project/microej/scripts/`` are scripts that can be used to build and flash the executable.
 The ``.bat`` and ``.sh`` scripts are meant to run in a Windows and Linux environment respectively.

-- The ``build*`` scripts are used to compile and link the Abstraction Layers with a MicroEJ Application to produce a MicroEJ executable (``application.out``) that can be run on a linux device.
+- The ``build*`` scripts are used to compile and link the Abstraction Layers with a MicroEJ Application to produce a MicroEJ executable (``application.out``) that can be run on a Linux device.

   The ``build*`` scripts work out of the box, assuming the toolchain is configured properly, see :ref:`Plaftorm configuration section`